Governance cannot depend on attention.

 Built, Not Pitched.

 Equilateral was discovered, not designed.
-The governed orchestration architecture was extracted from real production systems solving real problems—not conceived in a pitch deck.
-Every agent, every governance layer, every patent was built solving problems that cost real money when they went wrong.
+The governed orchestration architecture was extracted from real production systems solving real problems — not conceived in a pitch deck.
+Every governance layer, every patent filing was built solving problems that cost real money when they went wrong.

 71 Specialist Agents